-In addition, the Company manages its liquidity position through various sources of cash flows including cash generated from operations and convertible debentures to fund mortgage investments and other working capital needs.
-The Company established an initial \$25 million credit facility through a Special Purpose Vehicle (SPV) with a Schedule One Canadian chartered bank in July 2021.

-As at December 31, 2021, the Company is in compliance with its loan agreements and expects to remain in compliance going forward.
-The Company routinely forecasts cash flow sources and requirements, including unadvanced commitments, to ensure cash is efficiently utilized.
+The Company manages its liquidity position through cash flows including cash generated from operations and convertible debentures to fund mortgage investments and other working capital needs.
+The Company established an initial \$25 million credit facility through an SPV structure with a Schedule One Canadian chartered bank in July 2021.
+As at March 31, 2022, the Company is in compliance with its loan agreements and expects to remain in compliance in the future.
+The Company routinely forecasts cash flow sources and requirements, including unadvanced commitments, to ensure cash is effectively utilized.

-CORPORATE GOVERNANCE AND BOARD COMMITTEES

-CORPORATE GOVERNANCE POLICY
+CORPORATE GOVERNANCE AND BOARD COMMITTEES CORPORATE GOVERNANCE POLICY

 The Company has developed a governance framework of procedures and controls in alignment with applicable securities laws.
-The Company's Governance Policy can be found at EquityLineMic.com/documents.
+The Company's Governance Committee Charter can be found at EquityLineMIC.com/documents.